OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Experiments

 Figure~\ref{fig:tool_usage_ours_baselines}~(b) illustrates the tool usage distribution of \model across the 16 tasks. \model adapts to each task by selecting the most suitable tools.
 For instance, \model employs five different tools to address the diverse challenges in GAIA-Text.
 In MathVista, a benchmark featuring multiple diagram-based and mathematical reasoning problems, it uses \texttt{Relevant\_Patch\_Zoomer} for local vision perception, \texttt{Google\_Search} for web queries, and \texttt{Python\_Code\_Generator} for precise calculations.

-\paragraph{External tool usage \textit{v.s.} multiple steps.} Figure~\ref{fig:benchmark_distribution_x_steps_y_tools} shows how tasks are distributed based on the average number of steps and the fraction of external tool usage in \model.
-Tasks with a high average number of steps indicates that \textit{multi-step problem solving} is valuable, while a high proportion of external tool usage highlight the benefits of \textit{external tool calling}.
+\paragraph{External tool usage vs. multiple steps.} Figure~\ref{fig:benchmark_distribution_x_steps_y_tools} shows how tasks are distributed based on the average number of steps and the fraction of external tool usage in \model.
+Tasks with a high average number of steps indicate that \textit{multi-step problem solving} is valuable, while a high proportion of external tool usage highlights the benefits of \textit{external tool calling}.
 Notably, two tasks score highly on both dimensions: Game of 24, which frequently calls \texttt{Python\_Code\_Generator} to explore and verify arithmetic expressions that evaluate to 24, and GAIA-Text, which requires multiple tools to address a variety of underlying skills.